 Millions of people worldwide are living in regions lacking national grids, the basic services and infrastructures of water, electricity and sewage.
 This lack of grid is referred to as living 'Off-Grid'.
 Living off-grid has a direct impact on the quality of life and health, and it is the most prominent indicator of global injustice in the distribution of resources.
 In most cases, there is no future prospect of obtaining traditional grid connectivity.

-For these reasons Eilat-Eilot established the Off-Grid village, located in Kibbutz Ketura.
-The initiative has now grown and flourished thanks to cooperation with the Arava Institute, which has been heavily involved with African communities as well as Bedouin communities in Israel and with the cooperation of Capital Nature who provide the technological backing to the project.
+For these reasons, Eilat-Eilot Renewable Energy Initiative established the Off-Grid village, located in Kibbutz Ketura.
+We have two partners for this project: the Arava Institute for Environmental Studies, which has been working with African communities as well as Bedouin communities in Israel and Capital Nature cleantech incubator, who provide the technological backing of the project.